tdlib/td/example/web/tdweb/README.md

 You can also add the field '@extra' to any query to TDLib and the response will contain the field '@extra' with exactly the same value.

 ## Installation
-As usual, add npm '@arseny30/tdweb' package into you project:
+As usual, add npm tdweb package into you project:
 ```
-npm install @arseny30/tdweb
+npm install tdweb
 ```

-All files will be installed into `node_modules/@arseny30/tdweb/dist/` folder.
+All files will be installed into `node_modules/tdweb/dist/` folder.
 For now it is your responsibility to make those files loadable from your server.
 For example, [telegram-react](https://github.com/evgeny-nadymov/telegram-react) manually copies this files into the `public` folder.
 If you know how to avoid this problem, please tell us.